 Chair Malloy called for a motion.
-A motion was made by Director Magner and seconded by Director Dransfeldt to approve the General Manager to enter into a cooperative Motion to purchasing agreement with MDJ Management, LLC., a Sourcewell contractor for the resurfacing of the pool deck for an amount not to exceed \$54,437.
+A motion was made by Director Magner and seconded by Director Dransfeldt to approve the General Manager to enter into a cooperative Motion to purchasing agreement with MDJ Management, LLC., a Sourcewell contractor for the Approve resurfacing of the pool deck for an amount not to exceed \$54,437.

 Resurface of Pool Deck

-Voting was as follows: Ayes: Magner, Dransfeldt, Roberts, Kelley, Chair Malloy Noes: Absent:
+Ayes: Magner, Dransfeldt, Roberts, Kelley, Chair Malloy

+Noes: